San Lorenzo Ruiz Chapel (New York City)

-The chapel is designated for the Filipino Apostolate of the Archdiocese.
-It was named as the official "Church of Filipinos" by Archbishop Edward Cardinal Egan on June 15, 2005.
+The chapel was designated for the Filipino Apostolate of the archdiocese.
+It was named as the official "Church of Filipinos" by Cardinal Edward Egan on June 15, 2005.
+Demographic shifts led to the church being closed and sold in 2017.

 Building

 The Church of the Most Holy Crucifix parish was established in 1925 for the mostly Italian community.
 It closed in 2005, when the building became the Chapel of San Lorenzo Ruiz.
 The sanctuary, along with a three-story rectory, was designed by Robert J. Reiley and was built in 1925–26 at the cost of $40,000.
 It has a capacity of 250 persons.
 The building has three floors which house the "Cardinal Sin Memorial Hall", offices and living quarters for the archdiocese coordinator.

 History

 In 1982, a bronze statue of the first Filipino saint, San Lorenzo Ruiz, was donated by Philippine Cardinal Jaime Sin to Filipinos in the United States.
-It was brought to the U.S. by Celso Al Carunungan, author of To Die A Thousand Deaths, a book on the life and martyrdom of Ruiz, accompanied by Father Ramon Salinas, the national director of the Movement for the Cause of San Lorenzo Ruiz and Companion Martyrs.
+It was brought to the U.S. by Celso Al Carunungan, author of To Die A Thousand Deaths, a book on the life and martyrdom of Ruiz, accompanied by Ramon Salinas, the national director of the Movement for the Cause of San Lorenzo Ruiz and Companion Martyrs.
 Carunungan and Salinas, together with Filipino youth leaders Antonio Santiago and Paul John Durano Gorre, were delegated by Cardinal Sin to establish a movement for San Lorenzo Ruiz in the United States.

 The statue of San Lorenzo Ruiz was displayed every September at Saint Patrick's Cathedral during the mass for the saint's feast day.
 It was originally displayed at the Holy Family Church at the United Nations until it was transferred to the Philippine Pastoral Center in 1998.